DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Methods

 where $\delta< 1$ marks the threshold where the loss of reward is such that the subject decides to revert to the previous state and attempt regulation again from there.

-\subsection{Methods}
+\section{Methods}

-\subsubsection{Preparation and training}
+We conducted two parallel sets of DecNef simulations.
+In the first set (\textit{image experiments}), observable states were represented directly by Fashion-MNIST images, and both the classifier and generative model operated in image space.
+In the second set (\textit{synthetic fMRI experiments}), each Fashion-MNIST image was transformed into a corresponding synthetic fMRI activation pattern using MindSimulator~\cite{bao2025mindsimulator}.
+In this case, both the classifier and generative model operated exclusively on the resulting fMRI representations.
+Thus, the image and synthetic-fMRI experiments share the same underlying semantic categories but are trained and evaluated independently in different data modalities.

-Using the FASHION-MNIST dataset \cite{FASHION-MNIST}, which comprises 10 classes of $28 \times 28$ pixel images of apparels, we defined a DecNef task in which the target state was represented by a specific class of images (in this case, T-shirt/Top - class 0).
-To explore the impact of the alternative-class used for classifier construction, we conducted all our experiments using either Trousers or Dresses as the alternative-class.\\
+\subsection{Preparation and training}

-In analogy to empirical DecNef, the FASHION-MNIST images from the target-class (i.e. images of T-shirts) and the alternative-class (either Trousers or Dresses) correspond to the participant's fMRI recordings when subjected to specific external stimuli during the classifier construction session.\\
+Using the FASHION-MNIST dataset~\cite{FASHION-MNIST}, which comprises 10 classes of $28 \times 28$ pixel images of apparel, we defined DecNef tasks in which the target state was represented by a specific image class.
+We considered two target classes: \emph{T-shirt/Top} (class 0) and \emph{Coat} (class 4).
+To investigate the impact of the alternative class used for classifier construction, we evaluated three alternative classes for each target.
+For the \emph{T-shirt/Top} target, the alternatives were \emph{Trouser} (class 1), \emph{Dress} (class 3), and \emph{Sneaker} (class 7).
+For the Coat target, the alternatives were \emph{Sandal} (class 5), \emph{Ankle Boot} (class 9), and \emph{Trouser} (class 1).